CDRT/mk_docs/docs/ref/bios/settings/thinkpad/intelligentsecurity.md

 <div style='margin-left:30px'>
 <details><summary>DISTANCE SENSITIVITY ADJUSTING</summary>

+!!! info ""
-!> Depends on Windows® Hello.
+    Depends on Windows® Hello.
 To use it, turn on face recognition in Windows® settings.

 - [More information at Microsoft.com](https://www.support.microsoft.com/en-us/windows/learn-about-windows-hello-and-set-it-up-dae28983-8242-bb2a-d3d1-87c9d265a5f0)